marc-sensenich/recipes/content/docs/sandwiches/fried-chicken-sandwich.md

 - 1 tsp. salt
 - 1/2 tsp. ground black pepper

+### For a Spicy Chicken Sandwich

+- 1/2 tsp. paprika
+- 1 Tbsp. cayenne powder

 ## Instructions

 - Butterfly the chicken breast.
 Then using the flat side of a meat tenderizer, pound the chicken until ~1/2 inch thick all around.